Skip to Content

 Lifestyle: Smoking, excessive alcohol consumption, and a sedentary lifestyle can contribute to bone loss.

-While some factors like age and genetics are beyond our control, there are several steps that can be taken to reduce the risks:
+While some factors like age and genetics are beyond our control, there are several steps that seniors can take to reduce the risks:

 Balanced diet: Ensure your diet is rich in calcium and vitamin D. Calcium supports bone structure, while vitamin D helps the body absorb calcium.
 Low fat dairy products, leafy greens, and fortified foods are great sources.